Erlang (programming language)

-The Erlang programming language has immutable data, pattern matching, and functional programming.
+The Erlang programming language has data, pattern matching, and functional programming.
 The sequential subset of the Erlang language supports eager evaluation, single assignment, and dynamic typing.

 A normal Erlang application is built out of hundreds of small Erlang processes.

 It was originally proprietary software within Ericsson, developed by Joe Armstrong, Robert Virding, and Mike Williams in 1986, but was released as free and open-source software in 1998.
 Erlang/OTP is supported and maintained by the Open Telecom Platform (OTP) product unit at Ericsson.

 History

 The name Erlang, attributed to Bjarne Däcker, has been presumed by those working on the telephony switches (for whom the language was designed) to be a reference to Danish mathematician and engineer Agner Krarup Erlang and a syllabic abbreviation of "Ericsson Language".
 Erlang was designed with the aim of improving the development of telephony applications.
 The initial version of Erlang was implemented in Prolog and was influenced by the programming language PLEX used in earlier Ericsson exchanges.
 By 1988 Erlang had proven that it was suitable for prototyping telephone exchanges, but the Prolog interpreter was far too slow.
 One group within Ericsson estimated that it would need to be 40 times faster to be suitable for production use.
-In 1992, work began on the BEAM virtual machine (VM) which compiles Erlang to C using a mix of natively compiled code and threaded code to strike a balance between performance and disk space.
-According to co-inventor Joe Armstrong, the language went from lab product to real applications following the collapse of the next-generation AXE telephone exchange named AXE-N in 1995.
+In 1992, work began on the BEAM virtual machine (VM), which compiles Erlang to C using a mix of natively compiled code and threaded code to strike a balance between performance and disk space.
+According to co-inventor Joe Armstrong, the language went from laboratory product to real applications following the collapse of the next-generation AXE telephone exchange named AXE-N in 1995.
 As a result, Erlang was chosen for the next Asynchronous Transfer Mode (ATM) exchange AXD.

 In February 1998, Ericsson Radio Systems banned the in-house use of Erlang for new products, citing a preference for non-proprietary languages.
 The ban caused Armstrong and others to make plans to leave Ericsson.
 In March 1998 Ericsson announced the AXD301 switch, containing over a million lines of Erlang and reported to achieve a high availability of nine "9"s.
-In December 1998, the implementation of Erlang was open-sourced and most of the Erlang team resigned to form a new company Bluetail AB.
+In December 1998, the implementation of Erlang was open-sourced and most of the Erlang team resigned to form a new company, Bluetail AB.
 Ericsson eventually relaxed the ban and re-hired Armstrong in 2004.

 In 2006, native symmetric multiprocessing support was added to the runtime system and VM.

 Processes

 Erlang applications are built of very lightweight Erlang processes in the Erlang runtime system.
-Erlang processes can be seen as "living" objects (object-oriented programming), with data encapsulation and message passing, but capable of changing behavior during runtime.
 The Erlang runtime system provides strict process isolation between Erlang processes (this includes data and garbage collection, separated individually by each Erlang process) and transparent communication between processes (see Location transparency) on different Erlang nodes (on different hosts).

 Joe Armstrong, co-inventor of Erlang, summarized the principles of processes in his PhD thesis: